-There are two ways you can generate the WS Certificate, one would be using the Developer Self Service Tool which would be the quicklest and easiest way or a CSR needs to be generated by the client.
+There are two ways you can generate the WS Certificate which are listined below, The Automated process would be for ADP Partners and the Manual process which will be for ADP Clients.
 During the CSR generation, the private key and matching public key are created.
 The CSR is submitted to the ADP Web Services Certificate Authority (currently run by Sectigo/Comodo) and they return the WS Certificate.
 Many software tools store the private key and the WS Certificate in one Personal Information Exchange Format (PFX), also known as a P12 file.

 Clients need to ensure that every time new private and public keys are created, they are managed properly.
 If they are generated more than once, each key pair must be stored (possibly in different directories) so there is no confusion.
 In addition, the returned Web Services Certificate (which also contains the public key) must be managed properly (stored in the directory that has the matching private key).